-I’ve had players turn up with some awful table tennis bats in the past and the worst thing is that often they have paid good money for these useless branded bats.
-So, I’m going to start by showing you what not to buy before going on to make a few recommendations of my own.
-Hopefully, I can point you in the direction of a decent bat or two.
+So, we’re going to start by showing you what not to buy.
+Then we’ll move on to making a few racket recommendations of our own.
+Hopefully, we can point you in the direction of a decent bat or two.

-To help my European readers, I have paid to have this article professionally translated into a few different languages.
+To help our European readers, we’ve paid to have this page professionally translated into a few different languages.
 Please click the link below that serves you best…

 - German: Der Beste Tischtennisschläger für Anfänger

 - French: La Meilleure Raquette de Tennis de Table pour Débutants

 - Spanish: La Mejor Paleta de Tenis de Mesa Para Principiantes

 - Italian: La Migliore Racchetta da Ping Pong per Principianti

 Table Tennis Rackets to Avoid

 These table tennis bats are very common among beginners to table tennis in the UK.
 The names are hilarious… ‘G-Force’, ‘Nitro’, ‘Blaster’, ‘Blackstorm’, and our personal favourite, ‘Venom Power’.